 D. Hara Perkins negotiates public-private real estate transactions, often financed through tax credits (low-income housing, historic, new markets, renewable energy and tax increment financing).
 Hara counsels city agencies, developers and banks on a broad range of economic development and affordable housing transactions, from repositioning underutilized city-owned property in New York City and DC to innovative structures for new federal subsidies.
 Previously, Hara clerked for the United States Court of Appeals for the Second Circuit.
-She is the Secretary of Civic Consulting USA, co-chair of the Yale Alumni Real Estate Association, and serves on the Management Committee of Urban Land Institute New York.
+She is the Secretary of Civic Consulting USA, co-chair of the Yale Alumni Real Estate Association, and recently served on the Management Committee of Urban Land Institute New York.
 Hara regularly speaks at industry conferences on affordable housing and economic development.
 Hara is a Director at the firm and is Co-Chair of the firm's Multifamily Housing group.

 - Represented Forest City Ratner Companies as master builder of the Cornell Tech Campus (a 12-acre, net-zero campus on Roosevelt Island tying into a central utility plant) and developer of the Bridge at Cornell Tech Condominium.

 - Represented the New York City Economic Development Corporation in connection with the redevelopment of the Seward Park Urban Renewal Area and the sale of two historic office buildings in lower Manhattan.

 - Negotiated Low Income Housing Tax Credit transactions investing over $1 billion in affordable housing.

 - Represented worldwide retailer in its first DC site - on Urban Renewal Land supported with Tax Increment Financing.

 - Guided non-profit on the ground lease of city property, financed with New Markets Tax Credits and Historic Tax Credits.